Maui Scuba Diving Fish Guide

 Yellowtail Wrasse

 This wrasse is strong and can push rocks and coral over to find food beneath.
 With two prominent teeth in the upper jaw, the Lolo eats snails, hermit crabs, sea urchins, shrimps, and mollusks.
 They bury themselves in the sand at night.
-On Maui, they are commonly found on the west side of the island.
+Scuba divers and snorkelers can find Yellowtail Wrasse in shallow West Mauin coral reefs.

 Hinalea Lauwili